NeutrinoCodes/Neutrino/Installation/Windows/installation_windows.md

 &nbsp;&nbsp;`}`\
 `}`\
 \
-and save it.\
+and save it.
-\
-Notice all paths **must** be specificed with *double backslashes*, in order to correctly manage the possibility of space characters in the them.
-Also notice that `your_path_to_OpenCL` might be something like this (it depends on your GPU's graphics drivers):\
-`C:\\Program Files\\NVIDIA GPU Computing Toolkit\\CUDA\\v10.1`\
-\
-At this point, Neutrino is configured for your system.

-In VScode, open a folder from the file menu and select NeutrinoCodes.
+Then in VScode, open a folder from the file menu and select NeutrinoCodes.
 Go to the left bar and locate the **CMake** button (it comes after the installation of the CMake Tools extension for VScode) and push it: a CMake panel will open, push the **Configure All Projects** button on it.

 Go to the bottom bar and locate:
 - the **Build variant** button: verify it has been selected to **[Release]**.